 Company sick leave policies may require an employee to:

-- Provide a specified number of hours’ notice that you cannot work
+- Provide notice of specified timeframe that you cannot work

 - Find someone to cover your shift